 so old and self content in his garden, hair the color of a halo.

-When he was 80 he cut his thumb off in a wood chipper.
+When he was 80 and cut his thumb off in a wood chipper,

 Charlie Reed was a lantern swinging in the dark between the hay barn

 and the Brazos,